SumsarMlohne/gambit-challenge/README.md

 This data is then displayed either in its original state or as the converted values.

 # Comments/notes
-I could not get all conversions working, I could not figure out what was going wrong in some cases as they seemed identical to others that worked.
-But super interesting challenge, it was very difficult at first trying to convert them to the right values.
+Super interesting challenge, it was very difficult at first trying to convert them to the right values.

 Peace out, Rasmus.